HomeLatest NewsIndustryGoogle and Microsoft beat expectations with surge in profits, AI fuels growth

 Tech giants Google and Microsoft reported earnings that exceeded expectations on Tuesday, driven by interest in artificial intelligence (AI).

 The debut of ChatGPT marked a shift for these companies amidst a period of layoffs and decreasing share prices.
-Now, has reversed this trend for two consecutive quarters, reaching record profits and sales.
+Now, Microsoft has reversed this trend for two consecutive quarters, reaching record profits and sales.

 In Q2, Microsoft reported a net profit of $20.1 billion, a 20% increase from the previous year, and sales of $56.2 billion.
 Despite a slower growth rate compared to the last quarter, Microsoft maintains its position as the second most valuable company globally, after Apple, with a $2.6 trillion market cap.